ADD-ONS / MEDICATION / ANTICOAGULANT THERAPY

 - thrombocytopenia associated with a positive in vitro test for anti-platelet antibody in the presence of fondaparinux

-- body weight <50 kg (for VTE prophylaxis, relative CI)
+- body weight <50 kg (for VTE prophylaxis only)

 Neutralization of the effect